Login

 How to Unsubscribe a Contact Who Has Unsubscribed in the Personal Account on the Site

-To manage unsubscribes, there are two API resources - Add emails to unsubscribed list and Remove emails from unsubscribed list.
+There are two API resources to manage unsubscribes — Add emails to unsubscribed list and Remove emails from unsubscribed list.

-Important!
-You unsubscribe not a contact, but their email address (other channels - SMS, Viber, Web Push - remain active).
-All contacts within the organization who may use this email address would stop receiving bulk emails from you.
+The method unsubscribes not contacts but their email addresses (other channels — SMS, Viber, Web Push — remain active).
+All contacts within the organization who may use these email addresses will stop receiving bulk emails from you.

 The request body would look as follows: